bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 The Bokeh repository you just cloned to your local hard drive contains :ref:`test environment files <contributor_guide_testing_ci_environments>` in the :bokeh-tree:`conda` folder.
-In these files are all the necessary information to automatically create a basic development environment.
+In these files is all the necessary information to automatically create a basic development environment.
 The name of this virtual environment will be ``bkdev``.